galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 {: .hands_on}

-### Energy minimization
+## Energy minimization

-The next step is energy minimization, which can be carried out using the **GROMACS energy minimization** {% icon tool %} tool.
+After the solvation step, parameterization of the system is complete and preparatory simulations can be performed.
+The first of theses is energy minimization, which can be carried out using the **GROMACS energy minimization** {% icon tool %} tool.

 > ### {% icon question %} Question
 >